oidebrett/getcontextware/README.md

 ## Support

 For issues and questions:
-- Check the logs first: `docker-compose logs -f`
+- Check the logs first: `docker compose logs -f`
 - Ensure your domain DNS is properly configured
 - Verify all ports (80, 443, 51820) are accessible